BU-ISCIII/buisciii-tools/bu_isciii/assets/reports/md/wgmlst_chewbbaca.md

 > For more information, see the [ChewBBACA's documentation](https://chewbbaca.readthedocs.io/en/latest/index.html) in the `User Guide` secton

 - `03-grapetree`:
-  - `tree.svg`: Minimum Spannig Tree plot.
-Branches longer than = 700 are shown shortenned
+  - `tree.svg`: Minimum Spannig Tree plot in SVG (Scalable Vector Graphics) format.
+Branches longer than = 700 are shown shortenned.
-  - `tree.nwk`: Newick tree from the Minimum Spannig Tree plot.
+  - `tree.nwk`: Newick tree from the Minimum Spannig Tree.